nighthawkcoders/APCSA/_posts/2022-09-05-fastpages-docker.md

 ---
 toc: true
 layout: post
-description: Serving fastpages locally using docker.
+description: Serving Fastpages locally using Docker.
+This allows local machine testing of each change of code without the delay of GitHub Actions.
 categories: [markdown]
-title: Docker server
+title: Fastpages local server
 author: Ellen Xu
+type: pbl
+week: 3
 ---

 It's often useful to test pages locally before deploying, as it can save time and be helpful for testing quick changes/debugging.
 In this blog we'll learn how to deploy fastpages locally using Docker.